muziejus/javascripting-english-major/about.md

 Also, the impetus for this course came from a workshop I was supposed to lead on Leaflet at the 2017 edition of [NYC DHWeek](http://dhweek.nycdh.org).
-A snowstorm led to the cancellation of my workshop, but I always wanted to still have a fully developed set of materials I could share with the people who signed up for the workshop, even without me there (the presentation slides would have not sufficed!)
-Then, while speaking with [Jonathan Reeve](http://jonreeve.com) about the folly of teaching proprietary mapping software with crippling license fees (hello, Esri!) or one-trick pony tools that students would use for a week and then forget, it dawned on me that I could do both at once by teaching a language with applications beyond mapping (JavaScript) but that also could help my students with making mapping projects.
+A snowstorm led to its cancellation, but I always wanted to still share the knowledge with the people who signed up.
+Sadly, my presentation slides by themselves would not have been sufficient.
+Then, while speaking with [Jonathan Reeve](http://jonreeve.com) in the Spring about the folly of teaching proprietary mapping software with crippling license fees (hello, Esri!) or one-trick pony tools that students would use for a week and then forget, it dawned on me that I could do both at once by teaching a language with applications beyond mapping (JavaScript) that also could help my students in making mapping projects.